 Recorded interviews mean you can bring other recruiters into the evaluation process.
 More eyes-on means splitting the responsibility for evaluation, so individual biases often become less decisive.

 It also empowers you to bring people into the evaluation process who might not have been available live.
 For example, you might have a disabled Black female recruiter based in the US and want her input into a disabled Black female candidate you’re interviewing in EMEA.
 (Especially since tackling disability bias is still one of the workplace’s biggest issues.)

 Depending which video interviewing software you use, it’s possible to anonymise video interviews using AI to transcribe speech to text, and provide analysis.
 So your hiring managers review based on skills, experience and talent – unconscious biases are given no chance to surface.

 Both in-person and telephone interviews can be inaccessible on lots of grounds.
 You expect candidates to take time out of work, for example, which mightn’t be possible for everyone.
 If interviewing in-person, you expect candidates to navigate the route to your office and your office itself, where there might be accessibility issues.

 More important, given the conversations happening right now about the future of flexible and remote work, in-person interviews expect candidates to be physically in your area.
 Maybe that’s not necessary – and it’s an arbitrary exclusion that also shrinks your talent pool and weakens quality-of-hire.

 One-way video interviews allow candidates to interview where and when suits them.
-If your video interviewing software supports self-booked interviews, the same’s true of two-way video interviews.

 Using dedicated software also means you can leverage the power of technology to improve accessibility options.
 For instance, with bigger buttons, special help menus, additional audio functionality and screen-reader compatible content.